Denpasar, located in South Bali, is the capital city of the island of Bali, Indonesia.

 Also, very frequently visited is the Bali Museum and Bali Art Festival.

-Tourists usually spend amazing and fantastic time on Bali Beaches, like Sanur Beach and Kuta Beach.
+Tourists usually spend an amazing and fantastic time on Bali Beaches, like Sanur Beach and Kuta Beach.

 Warnings & Dangers in Denpasar

-If we take into account the fact that safety index is only 60, person might believe that Denpasar can be dangerous for tourists.
+If we take into account the fact that the safety index is only 60, a person might believe that Denpasar can be dangerous for tourists.
 However, tourists may feel safe while in this city as long as they remain attentive.
-It rarely happens that tourists report to be the victim of a violent crime.
+It rarely happens that tourists report being the victim of a violent crime.
 It might be risky to leave your valuables in the rooms of certain villas.

-The location of Denpasar makes it possible for earthquakes and tsunamis to happen and the existence of volcanoes may lead to the eruptions which occur regularly.
+The location of Denpasar makes it possible for earthquakes and tsunamis to happen and the existence of volcanoes may lead to eruptions that occur regularly.
 Sometimes heavy rains can cause landslides and flooding.

 Terrorism risk is present throughout the world and the possibility of the attack exists everywhere.
 Local authorities try their best to prevent any kind of terrorist activity since the terrorists are likely to carry out these attacks anywhere, especially in tourist areas full of people.

 Drink spiking is possible in Denpasar as well as credit card fraud.
-In order to avoid being the victim of these scams, always keep an eye on your card during transactions and do not accept the drinks from strangers.
+To avoid being the victim of these scams, always keep an eye on your card during transactions and do not accept the drinks from strangers.